-Field Required Type Description specimen_id Yes integer A unique identifier for each specimen. person_id Yes integer A foreign key identifier to the Person for whom the Specimen is recorded. specimen_concept_id Yes integer A foreign key referring to a Standard Concept identifier in the Standardized Vocabularies for the Specimen. specimen_type_concept_id Yes integer A foreign key referring to the Concept identifier in the Standardized Vocabularies reflecting the system of record from which the Specimen was represented in the source data. specimen_date Yes date The date the specimen was obtained from the Person. $specimen_datetime$ No datetime The date and time on the date when the Specimen was obtained from the person. quantity No float The amount of specimen collection from the person during the sampling procedure. $unit_concept_id$ No integer A foreign key to a Standard Concept identifier for the Unit associated with the numeric quantity of the Specimen collection.
+Field Required Type Description specimen_id Yes integer A unique identifier for each specimen. person_id Yes integer A foreign key identifier to the Person for whom the Specimen is recorded. specimen_concept_id Yes integer A foreign key referring to a Standard Concept identifier in the Standardized Vocabularies for the Specimen. specimen_type_concept_id Yes integer A foreign key referring to the Concept identifier in the Standardized Vocabularies reflecting the system of record from which the Specimen was represented in the source data. specimen_date Yes date The date the specimen was obtained from the Person. $specimen_date time$ No datetime The date and time on the date when the Specimen was obtained from the person. quantity No float The amount of specimen collection from the person during the sampling procedure. $unit_concept_id$ No integer A foreign key to a Standard Concept identifier for the Unit associated with the numeric quantity of the Specimen collection. $an atomic_site_concept_id$ No integer A foreign key to a Standard Concept identifier for the anatomic location of specimen collection. ${\bf disease_status_concept_id}$ No integer A foreign key to a Standard Concept identifier for the Disease Status of specimen collection. specimen_source_id No varchar(50) The Specimen identifier as it appears in the source data.

-Field Required Type Description anatomic_site_concept_id No integer A foreign key to a Standard Concept identifier disease_status_concept_id No integer for the anatomic location of specimen collection.
-A foreign key to a Standard Concept identifier for the Disease Status of specimen collection. specimen_source_id No $\operatorname{varchar}(50)$ The Specimen identifier as it appears in the source data. specimen_source_value No $\operatorname{varchar}(50)$ The Specimen value as it appears in the source data.
-This value is mapped to a Standard Concept in the Standardized Vocabularies and the original code is, stored here for reference. unit_source_value No $\operatorname{varchar}(50)$ The information about the Unit as detailed in × , the source. anatomic_site_source_value No $\operatorname{varchar}(50)$ The information about the anatomic site as ~ / detailed in the source. disease status source value e No $\operatorname{varchar}(50)$ The information about the disease status as () detailed in the source.
+Field Required Type Description specimen_source_value No varchar(50) The Specimen value as it appears in the source data.
+This value is mapped to a Standard Concept in the Standardized Vocabularies and the original code is, stored here for reference. unit_source_value No varchar(50) The information about the Unit as detailed in the source. anatomic_site_source_value e No varchar(50) The information about the anatomic site as detailed in the source. disease_status_source_value e No varchar(50) The information about the disease status as detailed in the source.